Granulate/gprofiler/README.md

 # gProfiler
-gProfiler combines multiple sampling profilers to produce unified visualization of what your CPU is spending time on, displaying stack traces of your processes across native programs, Java and Python runtimes, and kernel routines.
+gProfiler combines multiple sampling profilers to produce unified visualization of what your CPU is spending time on, displaying stack traces of your processes across native programs (includes Golang, Rust & C++), Java and Python runtimes, and kernel routines.

-gProfiler can upload the result to the [Granulate Performance Studio](https://profiler.granulate.io/), which aggregates the results from different instances over different periods of time and can give you a holistic view of what is happening on your entire cluster.
+gProfiler can upload its results to the [Granulate Performance Studio](https://profiler.granulate.io/), which aggregates the results from different instances over different periods of time and can give you a holistic view of what is happening on your entire cluster.
 To upload results, you will have to register and generate a token on the website.

 ## Requirements